d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 ---

 ## Introduction
-At D2SI, we help companies operate their workloads in the cloud either by moving existing ones or going from scratch.
+At [D2SI](http://www.d2-si.fr/), we help companies operate their workloads in the cloud either by moving existing ones or starting from scratch.
-One of the first steps is often `continuous integration` and `continous deployment`.
+One of the first steps is often implementing `continuous integration` and `continous deployment`.
-A common and simple pattern I've seen on the **AWS** cloud is:
+A typical pattern I've seen on **AWS** is:

-- **AMI (Amazon Machine Image)** baking to prepare future instance to start with the newest application version, steps including (more or less):
+- Backing an **AMI (Amazon Machine Image)** so that virtual machines are instanciated ith the newest application version; this involves steps like:
   * System and kernel updates
   * Security patches
   * Application package dependencies
   * Application code deployment
-- Using **CloudFormation** or **Terraform** to then deploy/update the stack.
+- Using **CloudFormation** or **Terraform** to deploy and update the stack

-It's pretty basic and works very well, but after many deployments we end up cumulating unecessary old and unsued __AMIs__.
+It's pretty basic and works very well, but after many deployments we end up accumulating old and unsued __AMIs__.
-Well, someone got the do the dirty work of cleaning, because they are not for free *and your listing can get messy*.
+Someone's got to do the dirty work of cleaning, because storing these comes at a cost *and your listing can get messy*.

 ## Why bother creating another tool ?

-The answer is simple, if you've ever done that you probably know that an AMI can be associated to one or more EBS snapshots.
+The answer is simple: if you've ever worked with your own AMIs, you probably know that it can be associated to one or more EBS snapshots.
-The operation to **deregister** an AMI does not remove associated snapshots.
+The operation to **deregister** an AMI does not remove the associated snapshots.

-When I started to think about doing this in a automated way, I had only one requirement to just remove an AMI with it's snapshots, so I started with a very basic shell script like this:
+When I started to think about automating this, I had only one requirement: to remove an AMI and its snapshots.
+I started then with a very basic shell script:

 ```bash
 for ami in $ami_ids; do